Jagoda216/Candidate-Assignment/README.md

 Your local development environment recognizes the trusted HTTPS certificate.
 If necessary, manually trust the development certificate by running: dotnet dev-certs https --trust

+Test Users
+To facilitate testing of the application, I have pre-created four users in the database.
+You can use these credentials to log in and test the application's functionality.

+Username	Password
+Ikea	test1234
+Bauhaus	1234test
+Lesnina	testTest
+Jysk	Testtest
+Use these accounts to log in to the WPF client application.